mcharleb/isar/doc/user_manual.md

  - `conf/bblayers.conf`
  - `conf/local.conf`

+In order to speed up the generation of images, the debian packages that result from building applications are stored into a Debian repository.
+The configuration file that controls the behavior of this feature (called 'debcaching'), is located in the `meta-isar-bin` layer configuration file:
+ - meta-isar-bin/conf/layer.conf

 ### bblayers.conf

 This file contains the list of meta layers, where `bitbake` will search for recipes, classes and configuration files.
 By default, Isar includes the following layers: